 Source: Canadian Nutrient File, 2007b

-Two types of flaxseeds are readily available; golden yellow and reddish brown.
-According to the Flax Council of Canada golden and brown flaxseeds are nutritionally very similar, and are both a healthy choice.
+Two types of flax seeds readily available: golden yellow and reddish brown.
+According to the Flax Council of Canada, golden and brown flax seeds are nutritionally very similar, both a healthy choice.

-As more and more research supports the many health benefits of flaxseeds, food manufactures are beginning to offer a wide range of flax products to consumers.
-Once found only in health food stores, flaxseeds are now found in most major grocery stores across Canada.
-Flaxseeds can be purchased whole, ground and as an ingredient in breads, cereals, crackers, energy bars, muffins and frozen waffles.
+Once found only in health food stores, flax seeds are now sold in major grocery stores.
+Flax seeds can be purchased whole, ground and as an ingredient in breads, cereals, crackers, energy bars, muffins and frozen waffles.

-Whole flaxseeds are usually available in sealed packages, or sold in bulk.
-As with any item purchased in bulk, make sure the bins are covered, and that the store has a high product turnover to avoid buying an old product.
-When purchasing flaxseeds in bulk, make sure there are no signs of moisture.
+Whole flax seeds are sold in sealed packages or in bulk.
+If buying in bulk, make sure the bins are covered and that the store has a high product turnover to avoid buying stale flax seeds.

-Flaxseed's hard shell offers a natural protective barrier to the nutrients inside the shell, including heart healthy fats.
-Once the hard shell is broken (or ground), the nutrients inside are exposed to light, heat and moisture and can become rancid.
-For that reason, whole flaxseeds have a much longer shelf life than ground flaxseeds.
+The hard shell of a flax seed offers a protective barrier to the nutrients inside the shell.
+Once that shell is broken (or ground), nutrients become exposed to light, heat and moisture and the healthy fats in flax can go rancid.

-Store whole flaxseeds in an airtight container in a dark, dry and cool place where they will keep fresh for up to a year.
-Store ground flaxseeds in a tightly sealed container in the fridge or freezer for up to 6 months.
+Store whole flax seeds in an airtight container in a dark, dry and cool place where they will keep fresh for up to a year.
+Store ground flax in a tightly sealed container in the fridge or freezer for up to 6 months.

-Flaxseeds require little or no preparation.
-If you're grinding your own flaxseeds, use a food processor, or clean coffee grinder to get the job done.
+Flax seeds require little or no preparation.
+If you're grinding whole flax seeds, use clean coffee bean grinder.

-If adding ground flaxseeds to a cooked cereal or grain dish, do so at the end of cooking since the soluble fiber in the flaxseeds can thicken liquids if left too long.
+If adding ground flax seeds to a cooked cereal or grain dish, do so at the end of cooking since the soluble fiber in flax can thicken liquids if left too long.

-Whole or ground flaxseed can be used in a variety of ways.
-They add flavour and texture to baked goods, such as muffins and cookies, and can also be stirred into hot cereal or sprinkled on yogurt.
-Flaxseed can also be added to meatloaf, burgers and casseroles.
+Whole or ground flax seed can be used in many ways.
+They add flavour and texture to baked goods like muffins and cookies and they can also be stirred into hot cereal or sprinkled over yogurt.
+Flax seeds can also be added to meatloaf, burgers and casseroles.

-Ground flaxseed can be used to thicken soups and stews and can be used as an egg replacement in quick bread recipes (1 tablespoon ground flaxseed combined with 3 tablespoons water is equivalent to one medium egg).
-When used as an egg replacement, baked goods may have a slightly chewier texture and may not rise as high.
+Ground flax seed can also be used to thicken soups and stews.
+It can be used as an egg replacement in quick bread recipes (1 tablespoon ground flaxseed combined with 3 tablespoons water is equivalent to one medium egg).
+When used as an egg replacement, baked goods may have a slightly chewier texture and may not rise quite as high.

 Healthy ways to enjoy

-- Sprinkle ground flaxseeds on hot and cold breakfast cereal.
+- Sprinkle ground flax on hot and cold breakfast cereal.

 - Add a tablespoon of ground flax to a homemade smoothie.

-- Sprinkle ground flaxseed on a bowl of low-fat yogurt and fresh berries.
+- Sprinkle ground flax on a bowl of low-fat yogurt and fresh berries.

-- Make your own flaxseed porridge; stir together 1/3 cup ground flaxseed with 2-3 tbsp hot water, drizzle with maple syrup and eat immediately.
+- Make your own flax seed porridge; stir together 1/3 cup of ground flaxseed with 2-3 tbsp. of hot water, drizzle with maple syrup and enjoy.

-- Stir ground flaxseed into pureed soups to thicken them.
+- Stir ground flax into pureed soups to thicken them.

-- Sprinkle a garden salad with whole flaxseeds for a healthier alternative to croutons.
+- Sprinkle a garden salad with whole flax seeds for an alternative to croutons.

-- Add ground flaxseed to homemade beef and turkey burgers, meatloaf and meatballs.
+- Add ground flax to homemade beef and turkey burgers, meatloaf and meatball recipes.

-- Give roasted vegetables a nutty flavour by sprinkling them with ground flaxseed after cooking.
+- Give roasted vegetables a nutty flavour by sprinkling them with ground flax after cooking.

-- Add flaxseeds to homemade quick bread, muffins and cookies.
+- Add flax seeds to homemade quick bread, muffins and cookie recipes.
 Click here for a recipe.

-- Stir a teaspoon of ground flaxssed into Greek yogurt.
+- Stir a teaspoon of ground flax into Greek yogurt.

-- Give muffins and quickbreads a crunchy topping by sprinkling them with equal parts ground flaxseed and granulated sugar before baking.
+- Give muffins and quick breads a crunchy topping by sprinkling them with whole flax seeds before baking.